Brain Damaged Model Wins Record-Setting Pretzel Case Jury Verdict

 Plaintiff’s Argument

-This time, the plaintiffs filed an appeal with Federal Circuit.
-And in 2015, the District Court found that TTAB erred since the board viewed “Pretzel” and “Crisps” individually rather than accounting for the actual product’s name.
+This time, the plaintiffs filed an appeal with the Federal Circuit.
+In 2015, the District Court found that TTAB erred since the board viewed “Pretzel” and “Crisps” individually rather than accounting for the actual product’s name.
 But after the case was remanded to TTAB in 2017 by the U.S. Circuit Court, the TTAB concluded that the phrase was still generic, despite the District Circuit’s findings.
-(Still not distinct enough).
+(It is still not distinct enough.)

 Next, the plaintiffs appealed to a U.S. District Court, and that court found plaintiffs could not go to a lower court after it had already appealed to an appellate court.
 Although this was not a personal injury case, it shows us that pretzels can make many unforeseen twists.
 The plaintiff’s attorneys, in that case, are Kirkland & Ellis LLP and Debevoise & Plimpton LLP.
 The defense counsel is Pirkey Barber PLLC.

-Maxim Marketing recently filed in Los Angeles Superior Court against ConAgra and Trader Joe’s.
+Maxim Marketing recently filed a lawsuit against ConAgra and Trader Joe’s in Los Angeles Superior Court.
 (LASC BC 533822)

 This plaintiff alleges causes of action for: